mrangta/self-monitoring-project/README.md

 # Web Software Development Project - Self-Monitoring Application

-The address at which the application can currently be accessed is: [Demo Link]()
+The address at which the application can currently be accessed at [https://wsd-self-monitor.herokuapp.com/]

 There are two tables used by the application which are joined with each other using **"user_id"**, which you can create using following SQL Commands: